Life Insurance

 Why put life insurance in a trust?
 There are several advantages to using a trust instead of simply letting the life insurance company disburse funds directly to your beneficiary.

-Control how the life insurance funds are distributed.
-Worried that inheriting a lump sum of cash at a young age could actually hurt your child?
-Many people choose to set an age limit, such as 25 years old, before a beneficiary can start taking distributions.
-Or you could create an annual distribution to control how much is taken out at a time.
+You get to control how the life insurance funds are distributed.
+Are you worried that inheriting a lump sum of cash at a young age could end up having a negative impact on your child?
+If so, you can do what many people do, which is to set an age limit, such as 25 years old, before a beneficiary can start taking distributions.
+Another option is to create an annual distribution to control how much can be taken out at a time.

-Avoid probate.
+You can allow your heirs to avoid probate.
 Leaving any life insurance policy behind for a loved one is a good move for avoiding probate.
 First, the probate process can take several months before an estate is settled.
 Additionally, those proceedings are made public.
-Keeping life insurance benefits in a trust make it easier to keep an inheritance private.
+Keeping life insurance benefits in a trust make it easier to keep an inheritance private and fast-moving.

-Help beneficiaries keep government benefits.
-If your life insurance beneficiary received disability or other government benefits, then an ILIT can help them remain eligible.
-Your estate attorney or financial planner can help create a distribution strategy that doesn’t disqualify them in the same way a major lump sum might.
+It can help beneficiaries keep government benefits.
+If your life insurance beneficiary receives disability or other government benefits, then an ILIT can help them remain eligible to keep collecting.
+Your estate attorney or financial planner can help create a distribution strategy in such a way that it doesn’t disqualify them in the same way a major lump sum might.

-How to create a trust for life insurance
+How to set up a trust for life insurance

 1. Work with an estate attorney.
-Hiring an experienced estate attorney to set up your trust makes sure it’s done legally and that all of your wishes are expressed in a way that reflects your true intention.
+The good news is that you don’t have to figure out how to put life insurance in a trust on your own.
+Hiring an experienced estate attorney to set up your trust will ensure that it’s done legally and that all of your wishes are expressed in a way that reflects your true intention.
 This is especially important when creating an irrevocable life insurance trust, since you can’t make changes once it’s finalized.

 2. Choose a trustee.
 A trustee is the individual or organization that is responsible for executing the ILIT after you pass away.
 They will handle any relevant taxes as well as the distribution schedule for your beneficiary.